Modern Method allows Structural Repair of Westpoint Dam

 This mock-up consisted of a large reinforced concrete block incorporating four full scale bar tendons.
 It was used to test and confirm the effectiveness of using hydraulics to evaluate and measure loads in the bars.

-Upon completion of the mock-up testing, DSI USA developed a suitable testing method for the tendons of both dams and then again tested them on site.
+Upon completion of the mock-up testing, DYWIDAG developed a suitable testing method for the tendons of both dams and then again tested them on site.
 DYWIDAG’s experts had to find suitable places to test the tendons because they were located in areas of difficult access.

 Out of a total of 376 post-tensioning tendons at West Point Dam and 476 tendons at Robert F. Henry Dam, DYWIDAG tested a total of 216 tendons and successfully determined and recorded their actual tension force.
 Having this information allowed the Corps of Engineers to make critical decisions on the condition and safety of both dams.